Mental Health & Quitting: Depression, Anxiety, and Recovery

 Weeks 1-2: The Valley

-This is the hardest part, and being honest about it helps more than sugarcoating it.
+This is the hardest part.
+Being direct about it helps more than softening it.

-Depression: You may experience a pervasive low mood, loss of interest in activities, fatigue, and tearfulness.
-This is partly neurochemical (your brain is recalibrating its neurotransmitter production) and partly grief (you’re losing a coping mechanism that, however destructive, was familiar).
+Depression: You may experience pervasive low mood, loss of interest in activities, fatigue, and tearfulness.
+This is partly neurochemical (your brain is recalibrating its neurotransmitter production) and partly grief.
+You’re losing a coping mechanism that, however destructive, was deeply familiar.

 Emotional volatility: You may swing between sadness, rage, and something approaching giddiness within the same hour.
-This feels crazy.
-It isn’t.
+This feels alarming.
+It isn’t dangerous.
 It’s your brain’s reward system recalibrating without its primary chemical input.

 Difficulty with pleasure: Activities that normally bring you joy may feel flat or pointless.
 This is called anhedonia, and it’s directly related to the temporary dopamine deficit.
-It passes.
+It passes, usually within 2-4 weeks.

 Brain fog and poor concentration: Nicotine is a cognitive enhancer.
 Without it, your thinking may feel sluggish for 1-3 weeks.
-This is temporary and resolves as your brain adjusts.
+This resolves as your brain adjusts.

 Weeks 3-4: The Plateau